-Today, as one of the most common dental treatments, orthodontics is very popular among different classes of society.
-Aligning the teeth or placing them in their proper anatomical position is the main use of orthodontics, which is done using orthodontic braces that include the two main components: bracket and wire.
+Today, one of the most common dental treatments is orthodontics.
+It’s very popular among different classes of society.
+Aligning the teeth or placing them in their proper anatomical position is the main use of Orthodontics.
+This is done by using orthodontic braces that include: brackets and wires.

 An orthodontic wire or arch wire is a metal wire that is placed in the orthodontic bracket groove and applies the desired force on the teeth, gums, and jaw to change the teeth position.
 In fact, the orthodontic wire is responsible for moving and shaping the teeth.

-The wires used in orthodontic treatment, like all other tools, have changed a lot over time.
+The wires used in orthodontic treatment, like all other tools, have evolved a lot over time.
 In the past, the gold wires were used in orthodontics.
-Today, these wires are made of stainless steel, nickel, copper, and titanium, depending on the location and application of each.
+Today, these wires are made of stainless steel, nickel, copper, and titanium.
+(These all are depending on the location and application of each).
 In addition, the cross-section of orthodontic wire has evolved over time, turning from absolute round to square or rectangular.

-The most effective factor in the evolution of orthodontic wires can be the friction between the wire and the groove on the bracket.
-Too much friction between the wire and the bracket groove can significantly affect and even may disrupt the movement and functionality of the teeth.
+The most effective factor in the evolution of orthodontic wires may be the friction between the wire and the groove on the bracket.
+Too much friction between the wire and the bracket groove will significantly affect and even may disrupt the movement and functionality of the teeth.

 It should be noted that the position of the tooth and the degree of deviation from the normal position is also effective in creating friction between the orthodontic wire and the bracket.
 That is why orthodontic wire manufacturers and researchers are always looking for solutions to reduce this friction and improve the performance of orthodontic wires.

 Determining the exact size of orthodontic wires based on the sizes of brackets and braces, as well as trying to create smooth and even surfaces in the wires, seem to solve this problem.

 Different Types of Orthodontic Wires